dhiwinsamrich/Web_Development_Mini_Projects/README.md

 1. Enter the movie title in the search bar.
 2. View detailed information about the movie.

+### 🍭 **66.
+Museum of Candies**
+A vibrant and interactive webpage designed to resemble a candy-themed museum.
+This project highlights colorful layouts, fun animations, and an engaging user interface.

+**Features:**
+- Eye-catching design with candy-inspired colors and themes.
+- Interactive elements for a playful user experience.
+- Fully responsive layout suitable for all devices.

+**Tech Stack:** HTML, CSS, JavaScript
+---

 ---

 ## 🌟 **Key Features**